BenjaminPlanterose/UMtools/README.md

 ## UMtools in action

-UMtools was developed to explore the effects of genetic artefacts on the fluorescence intensity signals of Illumina's DNA methylation microarrays.
-In addition to a gain of resolution by moving from univariate methylation value to the bivariate the U/M plane, it can additionally distinguish probe failure from intermediate methylation: when a probe fails, background fluorescence is acquired in both channels of roughly the same scale; as a result the ratio to the total intensity tends to 50 %.
+UMtools was initially developed to characterise the effects of genetic artefacts on the fluorescence intensity signals of Illumina's DNA methylation microarrays.
+But we soon realized its potential for exploration of the behaviour of any probe.

-For example, this probe targets the Y-chromosome and hence fails in females:
+Moving from univariate methylation value to the bivariate the U/M plane offers not only a gain of resolution but also, the possibility to distinguish probe failure from intermediate methylation: when a probe fails, background fluorescence is acquired in both channels of roughly the same scale; as a result the ratio to the total intensity tends to 50 %.
+For example, this probe targets the Y-chromosome and hence fails in females given rise to beta-values tending towards 0.5:
 ```r
 density_jitter_plot(beta_value, "cg00026186", pheno$sex)
 ```
 ![Alt text](img/jitter_betaval.png?raw=true "cg00026186 U/M plot")

-Unlike the methylation scale, this is obvious in the UM-plane where failed sampled cluster at the origin.
+However, in the UM-plane failed samples cluster at the origin:
 ```r
 UM_plot(M = M_U$M, U = M_U$U, CpG = "cg00050873", sex = pheno$sex)
 ```